ryanbarringtoncox/lyric-shuffler/README.md

     lyric-shuffler some-bitchin-lyrics.txt some-more-lyrics.txt you-get-the-idea.txt

 You'll see the new output stream by on the console.
-You can run it again and again with the same text files and the output will differ each time.
+You can run it again with the same text files and the output will differ.
 Write to a new file like this -

     lyric-shuffler some-lyrics.txt some-more-lyrics.txt you-get-the-idea.txt > new_file.txt

 ## Use with Lyric-Scraper

 Built to work in conjunction with [lyric-scraper](https://github.com/ryanbarringtoncox/lyric-scraper).
-Once you've got both installed, you can rapidly scrape lyrics and shuffle them up.
+Once you have both installed, you can rapidly scrape lyrics and shuffle them up.
 Here's an example of scraping and shuffling Morrissey with Bob Dylan -

     lyric-scraper http://www.songlyrics.com/morrissey/that-s-entertainment-morrissey-s-rendition-origi-lyrics/
     lyric-scraper http://www.songlyrics.com/bob-dylan/buckets-of-rain-lyrics/